simukappu/activity_notification/README.md

         text: '[Admin] Article has been created'
 ```

-This structure is valid for notifications with keys `"notification.article.comment.replied"` or `"article.comment.replied"`.
+This structure is valid for notifications with keys `"notification.article.comment.reply"` or `"article.comment.reply"`.
 As mentioned before, `"notification."` part of the key is optional.
 In addition for above example, `%{notifier_name}` and `%{article_title}` are used from parameter field in the notification record.

 #### Grouping notifications